-- Avatar: The Last Airbender gives us the following... conversation:
+Avatar: The Last Airbender gives us the following... conversation:

-- When Marge becomes a police officer, she offers to turn a blind eye to Homer buying beer for teenagers as long as he moves his car away from where he's parked it across three handicapped spaces.
+> - When Marge becomes a police officer, she offers to turn a blind eye to Homer buying beer for teenagers as long as he moves his car away from where he's parked it across three handicapped spaces.
 He doesn't, instead opting to take her hat and do a mocking impersonation of her, so she arrests him anyway.

-- In "Itchy and Scratchy: The Movie", Homer tries to console Bart after he forbids him from seeing the aforementioned movie.
+> - In "Itchy and Scratchy: The Movie", Homer tries to console Bart after he forbids him from seeing the aforementioned movie.

-- In a Robot Chicken segment, Mickey Mouse questions the romance between Goofy and Clarabelle, to which Goofy replies there isn't a lot of dogs from him to date.
+> - In a Robot Chicken segment, Mickey Mouse questions the romance between Goofy and Clarabelle, to which Goofy replies there aren't a lot of dogs around for him to date.
 When Mickey recommends Pluto, who is licking his private parts, Goofy says this in response.

-- In one episode of Star Wars: The Clone Wars Captain Rex is "badly" injured, and is left by his men on a farm to recover.
+> - In one episode of Star Wars: The Clone Wars Captain Rex is "badly" injured, and is left by his men on a farm to recover.
 At evening he found out that the husband of Suu, the woman who took him in, is a deserter clone called Cut Lawquane.
 After he got to know Cut and his family, and fought side-by-side with him, Suu asked him, whether he was going to turn Cut in for deserting the army.
 Rex answered that he had no choise in the matter, but then reminded them that "in his condition", he wouldn't be able remember the meeting.

-- In Turbo, Whiplash does this twice.
+> - In Turbo, Whiplash does this twice.